touzet/pampa/README.md

 options for organism selection:
   -p PEPTIDE_TABLE  Peptide table (TSV file)
-  -f FASTA          Fasta sequences
-  -d DIRECTORY      Directory where to find Fasta files.
-  -l LIMIT          Limit the set of peptides or fasta sequences to organisms, molecules or sequence ID specified in this file (TSV file), optional.
+  -f FASTA          Fasta sequences, for in silico digestion -d DIRECTORY      Directory where to find Fasta files -l LIMIT          Limit the set of peptides or fasta sequences to organisms, molecules or sequence ID specified in this file (TSV file), optional.
   -t TAXONOMY       Taxonomy (TSV file), optional.